mstidd2/vscode-ide-for-TM4C123/README.md

 - Then type `make flash` to flash the device.
 - A review of UART interface (via GTKTerm) should show the changes you made to the UART prompt.

 ### Setting up the debugger launch file in VS Code
 - All terminals except the GTKTerm terminal can be closed now.
 - Open VS Code and open the 'my_tiva_c/examples/boards/ek-tm4c123gxl/qs-rgb/' folder.
-- Click on the 'create a lauch.json file' in the debugger section of the inteface:
+- Click on the 'create a lauch.json file' in the debugger section of the interface:
       ![Run-and-Debug Section](pics/run_n_debug.png)
 - Replace the text in the launch.json file with the following: